smartcontractkit/documentation/docs/Using Price Feeds/using-chainlink-reference-contracts.md

 # Connect Your Smart Contracts to the Outside World

 Chainlink Data Feeds are the quickest way to connect your smart contracts to the real-world market prices of assets.
 They enable smart contracts to retrieve the latest price of an asset in a single call.

+> 🚧 Pricing Data
+>
+> If your application consumes pricing data, make sure each asset pair has enough liquidity so you can rely on the quality of that pricing data.
+Asset pairs with low liquidity are vulnerable to price manipulation.
+If your application depends on pricing data for asset pairs with low liquidity, it is equally vulnerable to manipulation.

 # Retrieve the Latest Asset Prices